nh3/treecall/README.md

 The typical treecall workflow consists of three steps,

-1. Infer an initial tree
+1. Infer an initial tree relating the samples

 ```
-# Using a neighbor joining approach,
+# Using a neighbor-joining approach,
 python treecall.py nbjoin -m 60 recallVAF_filtered.vcf.gz recall.nbjoin
 ```